Sivarajvarma/Techplement/README.md

 sudo nano /var/www/html/wordpress/wp-config.php

 Complete WordPress Installation
+Complete setup is now done, browse with your public IP.
+And Wordpress will automatically connect to the MySQL server on another EC2.
 Navigate to your WordPress site in a web browser using the public IP address of the WordPress EC2 instance (e.g., http://wordpress-instance-public-ip).